OMSCS-Cowboy-Coders/space-rescue/README.md

 - Added footstep sounds to the player

 Mariana Mendez
-- Added a start menu, pause menu, and quit menu to the scene
+- Added a start menu (escape button)
+- Quit menu to the scene (escape button)
+- Added Pause menu
+- Added HUD assets and functionality along with Jan

 For each team member, list each asset implemented:
 Indulekha Ghandikota